Chapter Twenty-Three: Wrinkled Paper Flowers:

 Tsuzuki gave her a little smile.
 "I see."
 Suddenly, the doorbell rang.
 The couple quickly looked up.

 "That would be them," Tsuzuki said.

-“Yeah,” Anna replied.
+"Yeah," Anna replied.
 They went down the hall.
 Tsuzuki opened the door.
-The Shinigami looked inside at him.
-Tsuzuki gave them a little smile.
+The shinigami looked inside as their host gave them a little smile.